capr/luapower-work/terra/tr.md

 ## Ascent

 The general distance above the baseline for letters like "M", "t", etc.
+The ascent is a positive value.

 ## Descent

 The general distance below the baseline for letters like "g", "j", etc.
+The descent is a negative value.

 ## Leading